scala-native/scala-native/docs/user/interop.rst

-``native.extern`` on the right hand side of the method definition signifies that the body of the method is defined elsewhere in a native library that is available on the library path (see `Linking with native libraries`_.)
-Signature of the extern function must match the signature of the original C function (see `Finding the right signature`_.)
+``native.extern`` on the right hand side of the method definition signifies that the body of the method is defined elsewhere in a native library that is available on the library path (see `Linking with native libraries`_).
+The signature of the external function must match the signature of the original C function (see `Finding the right signature`_).

 Finding the right signature
 ```````````````````````````